 If possible, it’s ideal to check in on your car to make sure everything is in order.
 If you’re able, try to take the car out for a spin every few weeks—if that’s not an option, at least run the engine for a few minutes.
 Doing so helps make sure everything is working as it should be and gives the tires a few valuable rotations.
 Any visit allows you to address small problems that can develop into larger issues over time, as well as check up on the condition and security of your storage unit.

 Looking for a secure vehicle storage option for storing a classic car?
 Extra Space Storage has self storage facilities all over the country that offer exceptional security, climate-controlled storage units, and other amenities to ensure your vehicle remains in great shape.
-Find a storage unit near you!
+Find a self storage facility near you!